backpackcloud/trugger/README.md

 # Overview

 Trugger is a framework that helps you write code that anyone can read.
-The idea is to provide a set of fluent interfaces to deal with operations related to reflection (such as creating proxies, reflecting members and scanning classes)
+The idea is to provide a set of fluent interfaces to deal with operations related to reflection (such as creating proxies, reflecting members and scanning classes).

+Trugger is intended to be a base for creating infrastructure code.
+While it is not an IoC container, for example, it could be a part of the core of an IoC container.

 ## What a hell does the name trugger mean?